 A Partnership for Public Health:

-The Public-Private Partnership includes: USDA, ILSI North America, GS1 US, 1WorldSync, and Label Insight.
+The Public-Private Partnership includes: USDA, ILSI North America, GS1 US, 1WorldSync, Label Insight and the University of Maryland.

 The USDA Branded Food Products Database officially launched on 16 September 2016 at the Global Open Data for Agriculture and Nutrition (GODAN) Summit by USDA Secretary of Agriculture, Tom Vilsack and Chief Scientist Catherine Woteki.
 Read the USDA press release.